 TAIEX’ main tasks are:

-- To provide short term technical assistance and advice on the transposition of EU legislation into the national legislation of beneficiary countries and on the subsequent administration, implementation and enforcement of such legislation.
+- To provide short term technical assistance and advice on the transposition of EU legislation into the national legislation of candidate countries and potential candidates to EU membership and the subsequent transposition, implementation and enforcement of such legislation.

-- To bring ENPI partner countries closer to the European Union, through increased economic integration and a deepening of political cooperation by sharing the experience gained during the enlargement process.
+- To bring ENI partner countries closer to the European Union, through increased economic integration and a deepening of political cooperation by sharing the experience gained during the enlargement process.

-- To provide technical training and peer assistance to partners and stakeholders of the beneficiary countries.
+- To provide technical training and peer assistance to partners and stakeholders in public administrations.

 - To be an information broker by gathering and making available information.

-- Technical assistance through the TAIEX instrument comes in many different forms and across a wide range of areas.
-Partner administrations can benefit from TAIEX’s flexibility to help meet wider training needs in EU legislation by reaching a significant number of officials.
-At the same time, it is important to retain an awareness of and be responsive to more targeted requests.
-In this regard, the expert and study visit format, depending entirely on requests received from beneficiary partners, provides a complementary institution building service.
+- TAIEX activities are implemented in different forms and across a wide range of areas.
+Partner administrations can benefit from TAIEX’s flexibility to help meet wider training needs in EU legislation by reaching a significant number of officials through the organisation of workshops.

-- As with other TAIEX training formats, experts and study visits are designed to provide short term assistance to beneficiary countries on the approximation and implementation of EU legislation.
-Study visits are visits made by a limited number of officials of the beneficiary countries to Member State administrations.
-They give an opportunity to the beneficiaries to work alongside Member State officials to discuss legislation, experience first-hand administrative procedures and infrastructure and see examples of best practices.
+- Study visits are organised for a limited number of officials of the beneficiary administrations to Member State administrations.
+They give an opportunity to the partners to work alongside Member State officials, to discuss legislation, experience first-hand administrative procedures and infrastructure and see examples of best practices.